dcrossleyau/speculations/workflow/folio-workflow-engine.md

 #### Visual

 XXX In v2, Filip's UK will guide us into a visual representation of workflows.
-The Workflow editor UI module will need to parse stores workflows (from XML/JSON or a DSL) to determine what to draw; and render edited drawings into a form to send back to the server.
+The Workflow Editor UI module will need to parse stores workflows (from XML/JSON or a DSL) to determine what to draw; and render edited drawings into a form to send back to the server.

 #### Discussion

 XXX Probably don't need all four representations.
 Which to omit?

+XXX Since the DSL will be parseable, maybe we'll make it the persistent form and not bother with XML/JSON at all.

-XXX Programming language: since we will need to parse/render on the client side for the V2 workflow editor, we will need implementations in JS.
+XXX Programming language: since we will need to parse/render on the client side for the V2 Workflow Editor, we will need implementations in JS.
 That suggests we should use those JS implementations on the server side too.
 This may mean the first Okapi module written in JS, or may entail somehow calling out from an RMB-based module into the JS compiler/renderer.

 ### Operations